Energy landscape interpretation of universal linearly increasing absorption with frequency: Thermally activated relaxation

 \section{Thermally activated relaxation}

-It is common in acoustics to be content with the descriptions of \eqref{eq:MultipleRelaxation} and \eqref{eq:MultipleRelaxationTime}.
-The limitation, as noted, is that they do not offer much insight into why the relaxation processes are "organized" such that the result is power-law characteristics.
+In acoustics one is usually content with the descriptions of \eqref{eq:MultipleRelaxation} and \eqref{eq:MultipleRelaxationTime}.
+The limitation, as noted, is that there is little insight to gain into why the relaxation processes are "organized" to give power-law characteristics.

 A closer look at the common mechanisms for intrinsic absorption is therefore warranted.
-In acoustics, they are viscosity, molecular thermal relaxation, heat conduction in monatomic gases, structural relaxation, and chemical relaxation, \cite[Chap.~8]{kinsler1999fundamentals}.
+In acoustics, they are, according to \cite[Chap.~8]{kinsler1999fundamentals}, \cite[Sect.~4.1]{holm2019waves}, viscosity, molecular thermal relaxation, heat conduction in monatomic gases, structural relaxation, and chemical relaxation.
 Viscous absorption and molecular thermal relaxation due to oxygen and nitrogen dominate in air, and the three first mechanisms therefore primarily characterize absorption in gases.

-As we are interested in the properties of fluids and solids, structural and chemical relaxation are the two contributors of importance.
-In order to understand these processes better we therefore review the well-established model for seawater, as an example of a medium where structural and chemical relaxation dominate.
+Only the two last ones are relevant to properties of fluids and solids, our main interest in this paper.
+We therefore start by reviewing the well-established model for seawater, as an example of a medium where structural (also called segmental) relaxation and chemical relaxation dominate.